|Nutritional Guidelines (per serving)|

 Once the wine-vinegar mixture has reduced to 2 tablespoons, reduce the heat to low and start adding the cubes of butter, one or two at a time, and whisk rapidly with a wire whisk.

 As the butter melts and incorporates, add more butter and keep whisking.
-Continue until you only have 2 to 3 cubes remaining.
-Remove from heat while whisking in the last few cubes, and whisk for a moment or two more.
+Continue until you only have two to three cubes remaining.
+Remove from heat while whisking in the last few cubes, and whisk for a few more moments.
 The finished sauce should be thick and smooth.

-Season to taste with Kosher salt.
-Traditionally you would strain out the shallots before serving, but you don't have to do this.
-Do serve it right away, however.
+Season to taste with kosher salt.
+Traditionally you would strain out the shallots before serving, but you do not have to do this.
+Serve it right away.